bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - 2mm Allen Hex Key (included with ROV)

 1. Remove 3 thrusters from their tubes.
 These will become Thrusters 1, 2, and 5.

-	[picture of three thrusters removed from their tubes]

 2. Switch the propellers from the clockwise thrusters that come installed to the counter-clockwise thrusters that come along with the thrusters.
 Please refer to our [Changing the Propeller Tutorial](/tutorials/changing-the-propeller) for detailed instructions.

 3. The next few steps will be easier if you keep the clockwise and counter-clockwise thrusters seperated, but for reference the picture below shows clockwise and counter-clockwise propellers installed on thrusters.

 	[annotated picture with cw and ccw thrusters]

+# Installing the Cables

-##Installing the Penetrators
+## Installing the Penetrators

 To install the penetrators you will need the following items and tools: